-This project is to develop a broad range of fan/motor efficiency data that can be readily used in EnergyPlus.
+AHRI-8012: Developing Fan Power Terminal Unit Performance Data and Models Compatible with EnergyPlus.
+This project will develop a broad range of fan/motor efficiency data that can be readily used in EnergyPlus.
 Models for alternative configurations/operations of series and parallel units will be developed.
 A leakage model is planned to be incorporated into the EnergyPlus model.
-The project is ongoing at Baylor University and expected to be completed July 2015.
+The project is ongoing at Baylor University and expected to be completed in July 2016.

 AHRI/ASHRAE Co-funded Projects Leverage AHRI Resources, Benefit Members